akvo/akvo-flow-docs/docs/topic/dashboard/2-surveys.rst

    The additional details you can enter for option questions.

 For number questions, there are a few additional settings you can enable.
 All of these settings are optional.
-By default, device users cannot enter a positive or negative sign or decimal poinr for number question responses.
+By default, device users cannot enter a positive or negative sign or decimal point for number question responses.
 You can choose to allow device users to enter numbers with signs and/or enter numbers with decimal points by ticking the boxes next to "Allow sign" and/or "Allow decimal point".

 You can also set minumum and/or maximum values for the numbers that the device user can enter.
 This will prevent them from being able to submit responses outside the specified range.